-3. In France and Hungary the display of RBSs by prisons, healthcare facilities and barracks is forbidden.
+3. In France and Hungary the official display of RBSs in prisons, healthcare facilities and army barracks is forbidden.
 In Austria, Greece, Italy, Romania, Spain, where there is no regulation that imposes or forbids the display of RBSs by these institutions, the symbols of the majority religion are frequently displayed.

 1. General bans of the right to wear and/or display RBSs in public spaces and in the workplace may easily result in discrimination of RBMs and should therefore be avoided.

 2. States should encourage the pursuit of solutions through the involvement of all stakeholders.
 A general ban on the displaying of religious / belief symbols by public institutions, as well as a general obligation to display the symbols of the majority religion only, does not amount to a promotion of RBM rights.